Prince Henry's Welcome at Winchester: Plague and a royal progress

-Henry Frederick, Prince of Wales (1594–1612) was the son of James VI and I and Anne of Denmark.
-After the death of Queen Elizabeth in 1603, James became king in England, an event known as the Union of the Crowns.
-Prince Henry and his sister, Princess Elizabeth came to stay in England, first at Oatlands, then at Nonsuch.
-Prince Henry and Princess Elizabeth were moved from Nonsuch to Winchester, thought to be a more healthful place when plague came to London in June 1603.
+Prince Henry (1594–1612) was the son of James VI and I and Anne of Denmark.
+After the death of Queen Elizabeth in March 1603, James became king in England, an event known as the Union of the Crowns.
+Prince Henry and his sister, Princess Elizabeth came to stay in England.
+Elizabeth was at first at Oatlands, then plague came to London in June.
+After a wardrobe servant died in August, she joined Henry at Nonsuch.

-A wardrobe servant died at Oatlands in August and the Prince and Princess were moved to Nonsuch.
 Two members of the queen's household died of plague in September.
+Henry and Elizabeth were moved from Nonsuch to Winchester, thought to be a more healthful place.

 Anne of Denmark travelled to Winchester on 17 September 1603.
 King James and Anne had an audience with the Spanish ambassador, the Count of Villamediana at Winchester on 24 September.
-On 17 October Anne was moving to Wilton House, and Thomas Edmondes wrote to the Earl of Shrewsbury that she had done the Prince "the kindness at his coming hither to entertain him with a gallant mask".
+On 17 October, when Anne was moving to Wilton House, Thomas Edmondes wrote to the Earl of Shrewsbury that she had done her son, the Prince "the kindness at his coming hither to entertain him with a gallant mask".
+Prince Henry arrived in Winchester on 11 October and this may have been the day the masque was performed.

+An account of expenses kept by Princess Elizabeth or Anne Livingstone, one of her Scottish companions, covers this period and mentions some details of their journey.
+It includes a payment to "James Duncan's man", a servant of the Queen's tailor and yeoman of the robes James Duncan for carrying gowns from Winchester to Princess Elizabeth's household at Nonsuch.